tinySSB/tiny-ssb-spec/README.md

 Additional packet types may be defined in future versions of the protocol.

 See Section 5 for more information about each type.
+The replication protocol for main-chain packets is explained in Section 3.4, while the replication protocol for side-chain packets is explained in Section 5.3

 ### 2.6 Feed Limitations and Considerations